powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 PstRangeActions params = networkCracCreationParameters.getPstRangeActions();
 params.setCountries(Set.of(Country.FR)); // only PSTs in France are considered as remedial actions params.setAvailableRelativeRangesAtInstants(Map.of(
-    "prev", new MinAndMax(-8, 8), // can change up to 8 taps in preventive
+    "prev", new PstRangeActions.TapRange(-8, 8, RangeType.RELATIVE_TO_PREVIOUS_INSTANT), // can change up to 8 taps in preventive
-    // not listing cur1 will make PSTs unavailable at that instant "cur2", new MinAndMax(-1, 1), // 1 tap in curative2
+    // not listing cur1 will make PSTs unavailable at that instant "cur2", new PstRangeActions.TapRange(-1, 1, RangeType.RELATIVE_TO_PREVIOUS_INSTANT), // 1 tap in curative2
-    "cur3", new MinAndMax(-2, 2) // 2 taps in curative3
+    "cur3", new PstRangeActions.TapRange(-2, 2, RangeType.RELATIVE_TO_PREVIOUS_INSTANT) // 2 taps in curative3
 ));
 params.setPstRaPredicate((twoWindingsTransformer, instant) -> instant.isPreventive() || notInFrance(twoWindingsTransformer)); // French PSTs are not available in curative
 ~~~